Alica Schmidt

-Alica Schmidt ([aˈliː.sə ʃmɪt]; born 8 November 1998) is a German runner.
+Alica Megan Schmidt ([aˈliː.sə ʃmɪt]; born 8 November 1998) is a German runner.
 She was part of the national team that came second in the 4 × 400 metres relay event at the 2017 European Athletics U20 Championships, and third in the same discipline at the 2019 European Athletics U23 Championships.
 She was previously a fitness coach of Bundesliga club Borussia Dortmund.
 Schmidt was part of the German relay squad at the 2020 Summer Olympics, though she did not compete.

 Early life

 Schmidt was born in 1998 in Worms, Germany.
 Her family now lives in Ingolstadt, Bavaria, Germany.
 She attended Fresenius University of Applied Sciences.